+- You may install the heater on an interior wood subfloor or solid (concrete slab) sub-floor.
+In either case, a cement backer board should be installed for maximum stability.
 If you're using a water proofing, or moisture barrier system, consult with the system manufacturer to establish if the membrane must be fitted above or below the heater.
 Please bear in mind that the heating element can reach temperatures of 131 degrees F, so it may be necessary to use a skim or scratch coat layer to dissipate the heat.

-Preparing interior wood subfloors
+Preparing interior wood subfloors.

 When installing the heater to a timber sub-floor, make sure you fix a suitable tile-backer board to the existing floor.
 Prior to installation, attach the existing floorboards securely and, if necessary, ensure a flush fit by first levelling with a latex or cement underlayment.

-- Secure the backer board according to the manufacturer's recommendations and in line with the American National Standards Institute (ANSI) specifications.
+Secure the backer board according to the manufacturer's recommendations and in line with the American National Standards Institute (ANSI) specifications.
 Tile and stone installation should also conform to TCA (Tile Council of America) guidelines.
 Underlayment fasteners should not penetrate joists below.

 Chipboard, MDO and other particle boards are not appropriate bases for tiling.

 Preparing solid floors

-- When installing flooring onto a concrete slab sub-floor, Warmup recommends using insulated polystyrene tile-backer insulation board to improve the performance and efficiency of the heating system so that no heat is lost into the subfloor.
+When installing flooring onto a concrete slab sub-floor, Warmup recommends using insulated polystyrene tile-backer insulation board to improve the performance and efficiency of the heating system so that no heat is lost into the subfloor.

-- Warmup Loose Wire Systems will work with un-insulated concrete sub-floors, but once completed, the floor will take significantly longer to heat up because some heat will be lost to the subfloor, leading to extended heat-up times and higher running costs.
+Warmup Loose Wire Systems will work with un-insulated concrete sub-floors, but once completed, the floor will take significantly longer to heat up because some heat will be lost to the subfloor, leading to extended heat-up times and higher running costs.